 2000-2500 word essay on medieval book / document of the student's choice.
+Further details of the assessment and deadlines for submission are available through the module handbook

-MVP12002 - Sources for Medieval Studies II (5 ECTS, HT)
+MVP12001 - Sources for Medieval Studies I (5 ECTS, MT)

 Module Coordinator: Dr. Peter Crooks